The 125 GeV Higgs signal at the LHC in the CP Violating MSSM: Introduction

-The Minimal Supersymmetric Standard Model (MSSM) though, the simplest realization of SUSY, predicts the maximum tree-level value of the Higgs mass to be $M_h \leq M_Z$.
-However, only mild radiative corrections are needed in order to push $M_h$ to be above the latest LEW bound, $M_h > 114$ GeV.
-However, making the Higgs mass to reach around 125 GeV requires the inclusion of sizable top/stop loop corrections, which depends quadratically on the top quark mass and logarithmically on the stop masses, combined with a large value of $\tan\beta$, the ratio of the Vacuum Expectation Values (VEVs) of the two Higgs doublets pertaining to the MSSM.
-Several studies have already been performed in the context of different SUSY models, including the MSSM \cite{mssm125} (also the constrained version \cite{cmssm125}), NMSSM \cite{nmssm125}, (B-L)SSM \cite{blssm125}.
-All of them have predicted a SM-like Higgs boson with mass around 125 GeV and found solutions explaining the excess in the di-photon channel.
+The MSSM though, the simplest realization of SUSY, predicts the maximum tree-level value of the lightest Higgs mass to be $M_h \leq M_Z$.
+Significant radiative corrections are needed in order to push $M_h$ {beyond} the latest LEP bound, $M_h > 114$ GeV.
+However, making the Higgs mass close to 125 GeV requires the inclusion of sizable top/stop loop corrections, which depend quadratically on the top quark mass and logarithmically on the stop masses, combined with a large value of $\tan\beta$, the ratio of the Vacuum Expectation Values (VEVs) of the two Higgs doublets pertaining to the MSSM.
+Several studies have already been performed in the context of different SUSY models, including the MSSM \cite{Arbey:2012bp,Bechtle:2012jw,SchmidtHoberg:2012ip, Heng:2012at,Drees:2012fb,Arbey:2012dq,SchmidtHoberg:2012yy, Carena:2012xa,Carena:2011aa,Hall:2011aa,Heinemeyer:2011aa, Arbey:2011ab,Draper:2011aa,Chen:2012wz,Guo:2011ab,He:2011gc, Djouadi:2011aa,Cheung:2011nv,Hemeda:2013hha,Belyaev:2013rza, Batell:2011pz} (also the constrained version \cite{cmssm125}), NMSSM \cite{nmssm125} and (B--L)SSM \cite{blssm125}.
+All of these scenarios predict a SM-like Higgs boson with mass around 125 GeV and also offer solutions explaining the potential slight disagreement between the data and the SM predictions in different decay channels.